maopl/TransOpt/docs/source/quickstart.rst

 Command Line Mode
 -----------------

-In addition to the web UI mode, TransOpt also offers a Command Line (CMD) mode for users who may not have access to a display screen, such as when working on a remote server.
+In addition to the web UI mode, TransOPT also offers a Command Line (CMD) mode for users who may not have access to a display screen, such as when working on a remote server.

-To run TransOpt in CMD mode, use the following command:
+To run TransOPT in CMD mode, use the following command:

 ::